The legal studies minor is an interdisciplinary program that allows students to study the role of law and legal institutions in society.

 L84 Lw St 344 Courts and Civil Liberties

 This course focuses on constitutional law principles in the Bill of Rights, and examines how Supreme Court decisions influence these principles in everyday life.
 We explore how the courts, and particularly the Supreme Court, have interpreted these rights in light of changing times and emerging issues.
 Topics include the First Amendment; free exercise of religion and the establishment clause; freedom of speech, assembly and association; freedom of the press; the Fourth Amendment and the rights of those accused and convicted of crimes; the right to privacy, including reproductive freedom and the right to die; equal protection and civil rights, including race, gender, sexual orientation; immigrants' rights and voting rights; and civil liberties after September 11.
 Recommended for the Liberal Arts and Business (LAB) Certificate.

 Same as L32 Pol Sci 344

 This course explores the operations of the American criminal justice system.
 Substantial emphasis on the constitutional rights accorded to the criminally accused.
 Readings consist primarily, but not exclusively, of Supreme Court cases.

 L84 Lw St 346 Philosophy of Law

-This course first focuses on the philosophical foundations of law, examining both the relationship between law and rules, as well as the types of legal reasoning.
-Second, the course focuses on philosophical issues that arise in the key substantive areas of law: contracts, torts, property, criminal law, and constitutional law, as well as specialized areas such as family and employment law.
-The course ends with a brief discussion of several problems in legal ethics.
+This course will first focus on the philosophical foundations of law, examining both the relationship between law and rules, as well as the types of legal reasoning.
+Second, the course will focus on philosophical issues that arise in the key substantive areas of law: contracts, torts, property, criminal law, and constitutional law, as well in specialized areas such as family and employment law.
+The course will end with a brief discussion of several problems in legal ethics.
 Prerequisites: one course in Philosophy at the 100 or 200 level, or permission of the instructor.
-Priority given to majors in Philosophy and PNP.
+Priority given to majors in philosophy and PNP.

 Same as L30 Phil 346